watatomo/wttm_qtbot/README.md

 When a user replies to a tweet asking for a quote's source, the bot will reply with the character who said the quote, who it's spoken to, the chapter it's from, and the writer of that story.
 It will respond this to tweets containing "source", "story", "who", *or* "said".

-**Planned Features**
+### To-do
-- Random quote when @'ed "random" (that's ≤265 characters)
+- Random quote when mentioned "random" (≤265 characters?)
 - Random quotes based on who said it (Tomoya or Wataru)
-  - If @'ed "Tomoya quote", reply with a quote from Tomoya (also ≤265 characters)
+  - If mentioned "Tomoya quote", reply with a quote from Tomoya (also ≤265 characters?)
-- In-game screenshots if @'ed "image"
+- In-game screenshots if mentioned "image"

 ## Prerequisites